trstlabs/intento/docs/contract-automation/ContractAutomation.md

 ## Proxy-contract

 A contract that extends the functionality of an address.
 Through giving this contract allowance/approval, the proxy contract acts on your behalf.
 TIP20 tokens can instantiate a proxy contract with approval in just one message.
-Trustless Hub uses proxy contracts as it is the safest way to run self execution.
+Intento uses proxy contracts as it is the safest way to run self execution.
 There are no third parties.
 As you or a TIP20 token instantiates the contract, your tokens remain in safe hands.

 ## Contracts always execute